siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 ```
 {% endraw %}

-You can [sort your tags](https://gist.github.com/sskylar/8956549d1ae9dc91c89e74b1c5a0d8c9) by popularity (number of posts), too.
+You can even [sort your tags](https://gist.github.com/sskylar/8956549d1ae9dc91c89e74b1c5a0d8c9) by popularity (number of posts).
 {: .tip}

 ## Recap

-You now know how to:

-- do this
-- do that
-- TO DO
+Hooray!
+You now know two ways to create tag pages.
+One approach uses collections, while the other utilizes a plugin to generate tag pages for each of the tags in your blog.